Amazfit Balance 2

 Bottom Line

-Choose the Amazfit Balance 2 if you want long battery life, durable fitness hardware, strong GPS, and broad workout tracking under flagship prices.
-Skip it if you need polished Wear OS/Apple-level apps, LTE, ECG, or streaming music.
+Choose the Amazfit Balance 2 for long battery life, strong fitness tracking, bright rugged hardware, and value.
+Skip it if you need full Apple/Wear OS-style apps, LTE, ECG, seamless payments, or top-tier sleep-stage accuracy.

 Best for